Effective isotrivial Mordell-Lang in positive characteristic: An automaton recognising

 \section{An automaton recognising $X\cap\Gamma$}

-Fix $G$ a commutative algebraic group over $\mathbb F_q$, $F:G\to G$ the $q$-power Frobenius endomorphism, $\Gamma\leq G$ a finitely generated $\zf$-submodule, and $X\subseteq G$ is a closed subvariety.
+Fix $G$ a commutative algebraic group over $\mathbb F_q$, $F:G\to G$ the $q$-power Frobenius endomorphism, $\Gamma\leq G$ a finitely generated $\zf$-submodule, and $X\subseteq G$ is a closed subvariety defined over some field extension of $\mathbb F_q$.
 By Proposition~\ref{explcitiwspan-iml} we have $r>0$ and $\Sigma\subseteq\Gamma$ a weak $F^r$-spanning set for $\Gamma$.
 (We know by Theorem~\ref{spanning} that we can in fact choose $r$ and $\Sigma$ so that $\Sigma$ is an actual an $F^r$-spanning set, but we do not use this in the construction of our automaton, and the advantage of asking only for weak spanning sets is that $(r,\Sigma)$ can be effectively constructed.)

 By the proof of~\cite[Lemma~5.7]{fsets-SML}, for every $m>0$, $\Sigma(m,F^r)$ is a weak $F^{rm}$-spanning set for $\Gamma$.
 We may therefore assume that $r$ is sufficiently large so that there are defining polynomials over $\Fq$ for the multiplication on $G$ of degree less than $q^r$.
 Hence Proposition~\ref{bound} applies.